APBioNet/APBioNetTalks-1/CODE_OF_CONDUCT.md

-# Citizen Code of Conduct
+# APBioNetTalks' Code of Conduct

 ## 1. Purpose